MindWorkAI/AI-Studio/README.md

 - v0.9.13: You can use `ollama` providers secured with API keys.
 - v0.9.12: Added a job posting assistant to the business category and improved grammar & spelling check and rewrite assistants.
 - v0.9.11: Added enforcement of minimal confidence levels & dark mode.
-- v0.9.10: Added support for the OpenAI `o1` model.
-[But there are issues](https://github.com/MindWorkAI/AI-Studio/issues/215).

 ## What is AI Studio?